-The front axle consists of two rigidly joined tubes containing the torsion bars and the suspension arms.
+The front axle consists of two rigidly joined tubes containing the torsion bars and the suspensions arms.
 The front wheels are sprung independently.
-The suspension arms form parallelograms assuring proper steering and suspension geometry under all driving conditions.
-Stops with rubber buffers are provided to prevent excessive rebound.
+The suspension arms for parallelograms assuring proper steering and suspension geometry under all driving conditions.
+Stop with rubber buffers are provided to prevent excessive rebound.
+A stabilizer is fitted to the lower torsion arms.